devildavi/BrickManager/README.md

 *   **View Inventory**: See your entire collection of LEGO sets in a clean list, complete with images for each set.
 *   **Add New Sets**: Add new sets to your collection by providing the official Set ID.
 The app fetches the set details and image from the Rebrickable API and adds it to your local database.
+*   **Interactive Set Status**: Toggle a switch to mark a set as "Built" or "In Box".
+The change is saved and reflected instantly.
+*   **Rich Data Display**: The app now shows the set's theme, minifigure count, acquisition date, and build date.
 *   **Real-time Updates**: The UI automatically updates in real-time as your collection changes.
 *   **Error Handling**: The app gracefully handles network errors or cases where a Set ID is not found.